themanyone/whisper_dictation/README.md

 git clone https://github.com/themanyone/whisper_dictation
 ```

+Install  `xdotool`.

-There may be other dependencies not listed, such as `xdotool`.
+There may be other dependencies not listed.
 Go ahead and install whatever it asks for.

 ```
 sudo dnf install python-devel gobject-introspection-devel python3-gobject-devel cairo-gobject-devel